I’m a journalist living in London.

 * How lockdown made me fall in love with the phone again – The Telegraph

-* How two cynical divorcees embraced the relationship contract – The Cut by New York Magazine
+* How two cynical divorcees embraced the relationship contract – The Cut at New York Magazine

 * On being a couple that looks like each other – Refinery29